therealrmac/c19-spa-tsaRandom/README.md

 # TSA arrow exercise.

-### This is my second commit with most of the program working correctly.
+### This is my last commit with the whole thing working correctly now.

-*I plan to work on it more*

 ## Instructions
 1. click in the DOM
 2. See random left or right arrows appear in the area.
-3. also see how two arrows will be displayed at once "bug fix inbound"
+3. arrows will no longer be displayed at the same time
+4. adjusted the hight of the left arrow to mirror the right arrow.